arielfayol37/Tic-Tac-Toe/README.md

 - If you play optimally as well, the game will end in a tie.
 - The AI will never lose if it plays optimally.

-## Contribution

-We welcome contributions from the open-source community to improve and expand the project further.
-Feel free to fork this repository, submit pull requests, or share ideas to enhance the AI's capabilities and improve the game experience.

 ## License